status-im/specs/protocol.md

 ## New RPC methods

-TODO: provide a list of RPC methods
+TODO: provide a list of RPC methods from `shhext` API which are relevant to this spec.